Herbert Kohler Jr.: Kohler Environmental Center

 In 2012, the Kohler Environmental Center (KEC) at Choate Rosemary Hall was inaugurated.
 The building was named after Herbert Kohler, who donated the $20 million required to build it.
 It has an area of 32,000 sqft and is designed to have a low environmental impact, using features such as solar panels, composting, and a greenhouse heated with used cooking oil.
 The KEC is situated on a 266 acre plot of forest and wetlands, which can be incorporated into classes focused on the environment.

 Personal life

-In 1961, Kohler married Linda Karger (1939–2005), but the couple divorced in the early 1980s.
+In 1961, Kohler married Linda Karger, but the couple divorced in the early 1980s.
 They had three children together.
-Their daughter, Rachel Kohler, is married to Mark Hoplamazian, CEO of Hyatt since 2006.
+Their daughter, Rachel Kohler, is married to Mark Hoplamazian, CEO of Hyatt, since 2006.
 In 1985, Linda married Roger Anderson, retired chairman and CEO of Continental Illinois.

-Kohler appeared in the film Open Range (2003), which starred, and was directed by, his friend Kevin Costner.
+Kohler appeared in the film Open Range, which starred and was directed by his friend Kevin Costner.

 His second wife was Natalie Black, a Stanford University graduate who joined Kohler in 1985 as a lawyer, rising to general counsel and senior vice president of communications.
 She is now head of the Kohler Foundation.

-Kohler owned a breeding facility where he has bred many Morgan horses.
-He was the owner of the Morgan horse Noble Flaire from 1984 until its death in 2006.
+Kohler owned a breeding facility where he bred many Morgan horses.
+He owned the Morgan horse Noble Flaire from 1984 until it died in 2006.

 He died on September 3, 2022, in Kohler, Wisconsin, at the age of 83.